Chart Color Schemes

 Age

-Bendigo Surrounds - South's median age exceeds the national pattern
+Bendigo Surrounds - South's population is slightly older than the national pattern